OakleyJacob/my-tic-tac-toe/README.md

 - As a user, I can't continue playing the game after the game has been won.
 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.

-### 🏔 Stretch Goals

-- As a user, I can see a pleasant stylings on the application.
-- As a user, I can see a notification that informs me whether it is currently my partner or my turn.
+- As a user, I can select my icon.
-- As a user, I can choose my marker from a predetermined list (X, O, a color, an emoji, etc...).
+- As a user, I can choose to play alone or against the computer.

-### 👩‍💻 Developer Stretch Goals

-- As a developer, I have a well commented application.
-- As a developer, I have well written README file with instructions on how to access my repository.
-- As a developer, my variables are all named semantically.
-- As a developer, I have refactored and efficient code.
-- As a developer, I have my application [deployed as a live website](https://render.com/docs/deploy-create-react-app).